EpsilonSolutions/netscaler-command-reference/docs/rdp/rdp-clientprofile/rdp-clientprofile.md

 <b>rdpHost</b>
 Fully-qualified domain name (FQDN) of the RDP Listener.

+<b>rdpListener</b>
+Fully-qualified domain name (FQDN) of the RDP Listener with the port in the format FQDN:Port

 <b>rdpCustomParams</b>
 Option for RDP custom parameters settings (if any).
 Custom params needs to be separated by '&'